zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/generated-values.md

 The value generated on add means that a value is generated when new entities are inserted.
 How the value is generated for added entities will depend on the database provider being used.

- - Database providers may automatically setup value generation for some property types, but others may require you to manually set up how the value is generated.
+ - Database providers may automatically set up value generation for some property types, but others may require you to manually set up how the value is generated.
  - By convention, when entities are added, non-composite primary keys of type `short`, `int`, `long`, or `Guid` are set up to have values generated, if a value isn't provided by the application.
  - All the necessary configurations are handled by the database provider.
 For example, a numeric primary key in SQL Server is automatically set up to be an `IDENTITY` column.